Brokeback Barn

 ”Yes,” he replied, handing me a charcoal pencil and sliding a blank sketch pad onto my lap.
 “Now draw the roofline.”

-I took the pencil and drew the curvature of roof as well as I could.
+I took the pencil and drew the curvature of the roof as well as I could.

 “Good, now draw the rest of the barn around it.”

-I tried my best to be a good art student, but we both knew that I lacked the natural talent to do what he could do.
+I tried my best to be a good art student, but we both knew that I lacked the natural talent for it.
 My sketches always had a slightly lopsided quality.
 He successfully taught me the art of shading and shadow.
 I was able to master that with practice.

 “It’s OK,” he assured me.
 “I think writing is going to be your thing.”